 “Conversion is a turning onto the right road.
 The next thing to do is to walk on it.”
 Charles H. Spurgeon

 - Call your prayer partner for your 10-minute prayer call.
-If you are having continual difficulty connecting with your prayer partner, pray and ask God for wisdom about what to do.
-If you are feeling that she is no longer interested in praying together, call her and ask about it.
+If you have difficulty connecting with your prayer partner, ask God for wisdom about what to do.
+If you feel that she is no longer interested in praying together, call her and ask about it.
 She may have a good reason for being unable to pray.
 Always assume the best!
-If she says that she can’t be your prayer partner right now, pray and ask God to bring you someone else.
+If she says she can’t be your prayer partner right now, pray and ask God to bring you someone else.
 Be on the lookout for this new prayer partner.
 God will bring her to you!

 - It’s time to meet with your Jesus!
 He is the One who calls you daughter and longs to hold you close.
 Rejoice today, knowing that because you are a Christ-Follower, you can be confident that God is with you and helping you be the best Christian woman, wife, and mother you were created to be!
 You are a beautiful work in progress in the hands of a faithful and loving God.

 - Read 2 Corinthians 5:17.
 Write this powerful passage in your journal or the journal pages of this book.
 If you have time, read the whole chapter.

 Before I was a Christian, I was as lost as they come.
 I had a difficult childhood, which led me to live a wild life with many regrets.
 Thankfully, my friend and coworker, Melissa, led me to Christ and told me early on that the Bible was true and that I could believe every word.
 So I read it, memorized it, prayed it, and little by little, I began to change.